credativ/credativ-pg-migrator/FEATURE_MATRIX.md

 - WIP = work in progress, feature is not yet supported but is being worked on
 - yes = feature is supported and was successfully tested
-- -- = status unclear, must be checked in code and tested
+- ? = status unclear, feature is generally implemented, must be better tested for the specific database
+- -- = feature is not implemented yet
-- N/A - feature is not supported by the specific database (? = requires deeper checking in sources)
+- N/A = feature is not supported by the specific database ("\*" = requires deeper checking in documentation)

+Note to the unclear status - the biggest issue is to find reasonable testing database with the features properly used.

 ```
 | Feature                          | IBM DB2 | Informix | MSSQL  | MySQL | Oracle | PostgreSQL | SQL      | Sybase |